GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

     features) that is exposed through a library's Public API
   - Adding a new class
   - Adding a new method
-- Special case: Bumping up the minimum required Java version doesn't always require a major version bump.
-Requirements for skipping the major version
-  bump:
-  - Requirement 1: Only a pure change in the minimum required Java version is allowed.
-Any surface change that breaks users still requires a major version bump.
+- Special case: Merely bumping up the minimum required Java version (and not making any breaking surface changes) shouldn't necessarily mean that a library should bump its major version, because new Java versions break very little surface from prior versions.
+When considering a bump in the minimum required Java version, prefer to wait until the abandoned version has minimal usage, so that the splash damage of breakage is minimized.
-  - Requirement 2: The major version can be kept only when the obsoleted version has minimal usage.
-If an obsoleted version has medium or high usage, a major version bump may be warranted.
+  If an obsoleted version has medium or high usage, a major version bump may be warranted; however, it makes little sense to do this if it is the only reason the major version is being bumped.